-Watch: Heeba Shah, daughter of Naseeruddin Shah, accused of assaulting veterinary clinic employees
+Watch: Actor Heeba Shah accused of assaulting veterinary clinic employees

 A CCTV video from the clinic has gone viral on social media.

-Actor Heeba Shah, daughter of veteran actor Naseeruddin Shah, has been accused of assaulting two employees of a veterinary clinic in Mumbai’s Versova on January 16, Mid-Day reported.
+Actor Heeba Shah has been accused of assaulting two employees of a veterinary clinic in Mumbai’s Versova on January 16, Mid-Day reported.
 A CCTV video of the incident has gone viral on social media.
 Versova Police have registered a non-cognisable offence against Heeba Shah.

 According to the report, Shah had taken two cats for sterilisation to the Feline Foundation community veterinary clinic in Versova when she was asked to wait.
 Shah reportedly became aggressive after a few minutes of waiting.
 “Don’t you know who I am?
 How can you make me wait for so long outside without any assistance?
 How come no one helped me to get my cats’ cage out of the rickshaw on arrival?” she was quoted as saying by Mriidu Khosla, a trustee of the Feline Foundation.